mkpartners/cremedelacrm-www/content/post/salesforce-marketing-cloud-a-b-test-best-practices-testing-and-gotchas.md

 FURTHER CONSIDERATIONS & “GOTCHA’S”: During the setup process, it’s important to define the right email templates to test, test size by percentage, Contacts to send to, & the “From & Send Options”.
 Additionally, it should be properly decided as to whether the A/B Test should be deployed immediately, or at a particular date & time.
 Think of the process as a user would be sending out a regular Marketing Cloud email to a subscriber, but in the A/B Test process, its dual emails to manage upon a send.

 I hope this is helpful (and also hope to see you with the Doobie’s in Los Angeles, CA this Sunday)!

-And, as always, if you need more personalized help getting Marketing Cloud set up — [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always happy to help!